Diversity and Inclusion

 These resources include:

-This annual report provides a snap-shot of the people who make up the Public Service in 2015.
+This annual report provides a snap-shot of the people who make up the Public Service.
 There is also some additional information on timely topics, including diversity and inclusion, flexible working, and leadership development.

 This toolkit has been developed by the Ministry of Social Development, with the support of SSC.
 It aims to assist Public Service employers to create more inclusive environments for employing more disabled people.